 Depending on the cause, surgery or medications that affect specific hormones in the body can greatly improve or even cure secondary hypertension.
-Obstructive sleep apnea is a potentially serious sleep disorder that is often under recognized.
-Obstructive sleep apnea causes breathing to repeatedly stop and start during sleep, and may lead to hypertension.;
+Obstructive sleep apnea is a potentially serious sleep disorder that is often under recognized and may lead to hypertension.

 Source: National High Blood Pressure Education Program (NHLBI/NIH/DHHS

-After a hypertension diagnosis, you should have regular blood pressure checks (usually once a month for three months) to see how well your treatment is working.
-The goal is to lower your systolic blood pressure to less than 130 mm Hg and your diastolic blood pressure to less than 80 mm Hg.
-Guidelines are constantly changing the goal blood pressure, particularly in individuals with certain risk factors, including diabetes mellitus, heart disease, and kidney disease.
-Your primary care provider may help guide your treatment goals based on your risk factors.
+After a hypertension diagnosis, you should have regular blood pressure checks to see how well your treatment is working.
+The goal is typically to lower your systolic blood pressure to less than 130 mm Hg and your diastolic blood pressure to less than 80 mm Hg.
+However, individuals with certain risk factors, including diabetes mellitus, heart disease, and kidney disease, may have a different blood pressure goal.
+Your primary care provider can help guide your treatment goals based on your risk factors.

 Monitor blood pressure at home and bring a written record to the doctor at each visit.
 This information can help in adjusting the medication dose, if needed, and making treatment effective.